teikei/teikei/README.md

 The framework consists of two components: the API back-end and the front-end.
 The back-end is based on [Ruby on Rails][rubyonrails].
 Data is exchanged as JSON.
 The front-end is built with the help of [Marionette.js][marionettejs] and [Backbone.js][backbonejs].
 The website is designed to work as a single-page-application, at least for the major parts of the interface.

+The frontend webpack build is an ejected version of [create-react-app][create-react-app] with added Sass support.

 ### Settings

-You need to create an `.env` file which contains the environment variables needed to run the project.
+You need to create an `.env` file in the root directory which contains the environment variables needed to run the project.
 The included `.env.sample` file lists the variables which need to be set.

 ### External dependencies (package managers)